GoogleChrome/lighthouse-ci/docs/cli.md

   --storage.sqlDialect
                     [string] [choices: "sqlite", "postgres"] [default: "sqlite"] --storage.sqlDatabasePath              The path to a SQLite database on disk.
-  --storage.sqlConnectionUrl             The connection url to a postgres or
+  --storage.sqlConnectionUrl             The connection url to a postgres
-                                         mysql database.
+                                         database.
   --storage.sqlConnectionSsl             Whether the SQL connection should force
                                          use of SSL   [boolean] [default: false] --storage.sqlDangerouslyResetDatabase  Whether to force the database to the